It’s decided. You’re going to take the plunge and volunteer abroad.

 But where do you even begin?
 How do you decide what type of placement you’re looking for, which country, or even with which organisation?

-If I managed to inspire you with my Six Reasons Why You Should Volunteer Abroad article last week, then the next step is to ask yourself some questions to work out exactly what you’re looking for in your volunteering placement.
+If I managed to inspire you with my Six Reasons Why You Should Volunteer Abroad article, then the next step is to ask yourself some questions to work out exactly what you’re looking for in your volunteering placement.

 By considering these seven key points before you volunteer, you’ll be much closer to finding that rewarding and meaningful volunteering project abroad.

 1. What are your volunteering goals?

 Before even investigating volunteering opportunities, you need to begin with this: what do you hope to achieve by the end of the placement?